 Vibrations: Featuring New Work for String Quartet by Gernot Wolfgang

-Pacific Serenades celebrates National Chamber Music Month with a world premiere for string quartet by composer Gernot Wolfgang.
-The program, scheduled for May 4, 5 and 7, 2013, will be an inspired mix of music, including Smetana’s, String Quartet No.2 in D minor and Haydn’s String Quartet in B minor Op.
+Pacific Serenades continues its 27th season with a world premiere for string quartet by composer Gernot Wolfgang.
+The program will be an inspired mix of music, including Smetana’s, String Quartet No.2 in D minor and Haydn’s String Quartet in B minor Op.
 64, No. 2.
 The performers comprising the quartet are Roger Wilkie (violin), Connie Kupka (violin), Roland Kato (viola) and David Speltz (cello), all well-known to Los Angeles classical music fans for their musical brilliance.
 For information and tickets, please visit www.pacser.org or call 213-534-3434.

 Born in Austria, Gernot Wolfgang currently resides in Los Angeles.
 He is a graduate of the Scoring Music for Film and TV at USC and holds degrees from Berklee College of Music and the University of Music in Graz, Austria.
 His concert works have been presented by LA Phil, the Seattle Symphony Orchestra, Santa Barbara Chamber Orchestra and many others.
 Wolfgang is active in Los Angeles as a composer for film and television, and acts as artistic advisor to “HEAR NOW-A Festival of New Music by Contemporary Los Angeles Composers.”